bitnami/charts/bitnami/redis/README.md

     ttl: 10
 ```

-On a cluster where the name of the installation is `a`, the hostname of a Pod
+On a cluster where the name of the Helm release is `a`, the hostname of a Pod
-is configured like so: `a-redis-node-0.a-redis.prod.example.org`.
+is generated as: `a-redis-node-0.a-redis.prod.example.org`.
 The IP of
 that FQDN will match that of the associated Pod.
 This modifies the following
 parameters of the Redis/Sentinel configuration using this new FQDN: